jpanther/congo/exampleSite/content/docs/homepage-layout/index.md

 To enable the custom layout, set `homepage.layout = "custom"` in the `params.toml` configuration file.

 With the configuration value set, create a new `custom.html` file and place it in `layouts/partials/home/custom.html`.
 Now whatever is in the `custom.html` file will be placed in the content area of the site homepage.
-You can use whatever HTML, Tailwind, or Hugo templating functions to define your layout.
+You may use whatever HTML, Tailwind, or Hugo templating functions you wish to define your layout.

 To include [recent articles](#recent-articles) on the custom layout, use the `recent-articles.html` partial.